Kroc/DOOM-Crusher/README.md

 > jpegtran works by rearranging the compressed data (DCT coefficients), without ever fully decoding the image.
 Therefore, its transformations are lossless: there is no image degradation at all ...

-The `-optimize` parameter is used to "perform optimization of entropy encoding parameters" which can shrink the file without changing the actual image at all.

 PNG files are run through a battery of optimizers:

 * [OptiPNG][2]